biancam5/DQC-frontend-technical-assignment/README.md

 2. FEATURE: Aggregate all opinion scale questions to get an overall happiness score and display this prominently (see designs).

 3. FEATURE: Show all free text responses in a table.
 These should be grouped by their questions with collapsable headers (see designs).

+###  4. EXTRA  task : ( 2 hours )
+ Solve a  problem statement of your choice to demonstrate your coding capabilities. ( For example creating   a new feature for this application).
+By the way I createad a client-based full text search  that  you can find it in  `textSearch.txt`  archive .